 7. Sarah Palin

 Why?
 Anyone that knows anything knows why.
 It could be a drama, a comedy, a dramedy?
-Casting would be easy. *Just to let you all know, this post preceded “Game Change.”
-Boom.
+Casting would be easy.

 6. William Henry Harrison

 Why?
 After 30 days in office, President Harrison (people probably never even got used to calling him that) died of pneumonia, due to a lengthy inaugural address, in freezing temperatures, without a coat.
 The movie would be based mostly on his address and his death, because surely hearing that your President has died after 30 days might seem crazy.
 Conspiracy theorists probably thought that was the plan all along.
 Did John Tyler steal his petticoat?
 If Anonymous can say that Shakespeare is a fraud, why not?
-I think James Cromwell could pull off the role, if they gave him some hair.
+I think James Cromwell could pull off the role, if they gave him a wig.
 I mean, it wouldn’t be the first time he was commander in chief (Lyndon Johnson in RFK, H.W.
 Bush in W., as well as fictional Pres’s in at least two other shows).

 5. John Tyler